-Rosine Cottage was initially a house on the farm, part of the Beaumont Estate.
-Part of the house became a butcher's shop in the late nineteenth century.
-The Walker family originally rented the property, prior to buying it.
-Later, they sold it to the Cuthbert family.
+Rosine Cottage appears on the 1842 Tithe Map.
+It was initially a house and farm, part of the Beaumont Estate.
+Part of the house became a butcher's shop in the late nineteenth century starting with Drayton Walker in 1881 and continued well into the twentieth century under the auspices of successive generations of the Walker family.
+The family originally rented the property, prior to buying it from the Beaumont Estate.

-During the Second World War her father, Bert Walker, was appointed First Lieutenant, Officer in Command of the Coleorton Platoon of the Home Guard.
-Drilling and marching to a drum beat took place in Walker's Yard and in the next field to Rosine, as the parade ground.
+With the outbreak of war in 1939, George Albert Walker (Bert Walker) was appointed head of the local home guard platoon with the rank of First Lieutenant, although some villagers recall he was also known as "Captain Walker".
+His daughter, Esme Glenville (nee Walker) recalls the Coleorton Platoon drilling and marching to a drumbeat in Walker's Yard and in the next field to Rosine, as the parade ground.
 Part of the house that was once the butcher's shop was converted into the Quarter Master's Store with uniforms, rifles and ammunition.
 Esme's mother helped to look after the stores: giving out the uniforms, stripes and other insignia when necessary.